 General Electric

 The left knob adjusts the indicated airspeed which is displayed in the left window.
 The center knob adjusts the outside air temperature which is displayed on the upper dial of the right window.
 The altitude is set by the left knob and is displayed in the right window.
 As the temperature is set, a "Y" on the bottom of the temperature scale moves left or right.
 The altitude is then set to align with the bottom leg of the "Y".
-There is one other version of this handset used in the B-29 gunnery system that has 3 separate windows- airspeed, temperature, and altitude.

 For as sophisticated this gunnery system was, it is interesting to note that it relied upon a human to read these metrics from instruments and physically input them into the computer system.